-The teaching of PSHE/Citizenship will ensure that knowledge and understanding about becoming informed citizens are acquired and applied when developing skills of enquiry, communication, participation and responsible action.
-The depth of study will vary according to need and school priorities.
-The three statutory strands of PSHE covered in KS2, 3 and 4 include Relationship and Sex Education (RSE), Health and Wellbeing and Living in the Wider World.
+The teaching of PSHE/Citizenship ensures that learners acquire and apply knowledge and understanding to become informed citizens.
+This includes developing skills in enquiry, communication, participation, and responsible action.
+The depth of study varies based on individual needs and school priorities.

+The three statutory strands of PSHE taught in Key Stages 2, 3, and 4 are:

+- Relationships and Sex Education (RSE)

+- Health and Wellbeing

+- Living in the Wider World

+While PSHE is not compulsory in Key Stage 5, we continue to deliver topics from these strands, tailoring content to individual learner needs and building on prior learning from Key Stages 3 and 4.

-PSHE/Citizenship lessons and other activities will be used to encourage all learners to play a more active role in school events and within the local, national and global community.
+PSHE/Citizenship lessons and other activities will be used to encourage all learners to play a more active role in school life and within the local, national and global community.